 There has been much focus on Lasting Power of Attorney’s (LPAs) recently, especially as they are important for those who have lost capacity and require people they trust to manage their affairs.
-There has been less talk about LPAs for businesses which can provide protection for a business owner, providing a safety net should something happen.
+There has been less talk about Lasting Power of Attorneys for businesses which can provide protection for a business owner, providing a safety net should something happen.

 Without an LPA in place, the Court of Protection will need to appoint a deputy, which can take time, meaning a business could quickly end up without access to bank accounts or with the ability to make important decisions.
 It is also expensive for a deputy to be appointed, which can cause further stress to the business.